 - The signature of the LLC’s organizer

-Like most other states, Arizona doesn’t require new LLCs to have an Operating Agreement before doing business.
-However, we strongly advise that business owners draft and adopt an LLC Operating Agreement, whether you’re operating alone or with other business partners.
+Like most other states, your Arizona operating agreement is not a requirement before doing business.
+However, we strongly advise that business owners draft and adopt an LLC operating agreement, whether you’re operating alone or with other members (owners).

-- An Operating Agreement helps separate your business from your personal assets in the courts’ eyes, sheltering your savings from legal liability.
+- An operating agreement helps separate your business from your personal assets in the courts’ eyes, further sheltering your savings from legal liability.

-- Ownership allocation: While many LLCs split ownership evenly between the members, Arizona law permits business owners to allocate ownership, profits, and losses however they wish.
+- Ownership allocation: While many LLCs split ownership evenly among the members, Arizona law permits business owners to allocate ownership and profits however they wish.
 For example, if you have a multi-member LLC, you could decide that one member has 60% ownership, while the other two members each have 20%.

 - Management regime: In Arizona, you can choose to have a member-managed or manager-managed LLC — you’ll have to declare your election on your Articles of Organization.
 In member-managed LLCs, the business’s owners take charge of everyday operations.
 Alternatively, in a manager-managed LLC, the owners appoint a designated manager responsible for the business’s management.
 However, members in a manager-managed LLC still tend to keep the authority to make high-level decisions, like dissolving the LLC or replacing the manager.

-- Authority to act on behalf of the business: Your Operating Agreement should describe who can take action on the business’s behalf.
+- Authority to act on behalf of the business: Your operating agreement should describe who can take action on the business’s behalf.
 Who can sign checks for the LLC?
-Who is in charge of negotiating major agreements?
+Who’s in charge of negotiating major agreements?
 What percentage vote is required for routine and major decisions?
-Regardless of whether your LLC is member-managed or manager-managed, your Operating Agreement should clearly outline each individual’s responsibilities and authorizations.
+Regardless of whether your LLC is member-managed or manager-managed, your operating agreement should clearly outline each individual’s responsibilities and authorizations.

 Step 5: Apply for an EIN

-After officially forming your new LLC with the Arizona Corporation Commission, you’ll need to register with the federal government and get an Employer Identification Number (EIN) from the Internal Revenue Service (IRS).
+After officially forming your new LLC with the Arizona Corporation Commission, you’ll need to register with the federal government and get an Employer Identification Number (EIN), also known as a Federal Employer Identification Number (FEIN), from the Internal Revenue Service (IRS).
 An EIN is like a Social Security number for your business, allowing your business to hire employees, apply for a business bank account, and pay taxes.

 If you operate your LLC alone and have no employees, you might not technically need to get an EIN.
 However, if your LLC has any employees or multiple members, you need to obtain an EIN.
-Moreover, even if an EIN isn’t technically required for your LLC, it may help in meaningful ways, enabling you to open a business bank account or obtain debt financing.
+Moreover, even if an EIN isn’t technically required for your LLC, it may help in meaningful ways, enabling you to open a business bank account.

-Unlike many other states, Arizona has a publication requirement, notifying the state that you’ve formed an LLC.
+Unlike most other states, Arizona has a publication requirement.
 New LLCs must publish a notice of LLC formation in one of Arizona’s approved newspapers in three consecutive publications, starting within 60 days of receiving notice from the Arizona Corporation Commission.

 The notice must include the following information: